Cyprus tap water: the complete lowdown

 Nissi Beach hols vibes: when your Mojito matches the Med (minty fresh and stupidly photogenic). 😎🍹 — Pic © AdobeStock

-Here’s how to avoid a dodgy stomach if you’ve got a sensitive tummy that always kicks up a fuss on hols: stick to bottled water rather than tap water (Cyprus tap water is safe to drink but can upset delicate stomachs).
+Here’s how to avoid a dodgy stomach if you’ve got a sensitive tummy that always kicks up a fuss on hols: stick to bottled water rather than tap water (Cyprus tap water is perfectly safe to drink but can upset delicate stomachs).

 After you’ve brushed your teeth, use bottled water to rinse your mouth.